European green woodpecker

-The European green woodpecker (Picus viridis) is a large green woodpecker with a bright red crown and a black moustache.
+The European green woodpecker (Picus viridis), also known as the yaffle and sometimes called a nickle, is a large green woodpecker with a bright red crown and a black moustache.
 Males have a red centre to the moustache stripe which is absent in females.
 It is resident across much of Europe and the western Palearctic but in Spain and Portugal it is replaced by the similar Iberian green woodpecker (Picus sharpei).

 The European green woodpecker spends much of its time feeding on ants on the ground and does not often 'drum' on trees like other woodpecker species.
 Though its vivid green and red plumage is particularly striking, it is a shy bird, and is more often heard than seen, drawing attention with its loud calls.
 A nest hole is excavated in a tree; four to six eggs are laid which hatch after 19–20 days.

 Taxonomy

 The European green woodpecker was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under its current binomial name Picus viridis.
 The type locality is Sweden.
 The scientific name is derived from the Latin picus, meaning "woodpecker", and viridis meaning "green".
 It is member of the order Piciformes and the woodpecker family Picidae.

 There are three subspecies, with subtle and mostly clinal differences between them.